NYPL/dgx-patron-creator-service/README.md

 ### Configuration and Credentials

-You need credentials for making successful API calls to NYPL's ILS, Service Objects, and for using AWS Kinesis to stream patron data.
+You need credentials for making successful API calls to NYPL's ILS and Service Objects API.

 A local Postgres database named `barcodes` needs to be set up and other environment variables can be set in the configuration files in the `/config` directory.